VeryGoodOpenSource/dart_frog/CONTRIBUTING.md

 git status
 /```

-2. Ensure the [GitHub pipeline](https://github.com/VeryGoodOpenSource/dart_frog/actions) is green (has passed successfuly) for your given package.
+2. Ensure the [GitHub pipeline](https://github.com/VeryGoodOpenSource/dart_frog/actions) is green (has passed successfully) for your given package.

 3. Run the script under `tool/release_ready.sh` within the package root repository and the desired new version.